MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/system_requirements.md

+# Windows Container Requirements

+This guides list the requirements for a Windows Container Host.

 ## Supported OS Images

 Windows Server Technical Preview 4 is being offered with two container OS Images, Windows Server Core and Nano Server.
 Not all configurations support both OS images.
 This table details the supported configurations.